Meteora: History and construction of the monasteries

 Simeon Uroš was succeeded in 1370 by his son John Uroš, who three years later retired as a monk to the Meteoron monastery and died there in the early 1420s.
-At the end of the fourteenth century, Christian rule over northern Greece was being increasingly threatened by Turkish raiders who wanted control over the fertile plain of Thessaly, which they finally secured in the second half of the 15th century.
+At the end of the 14th century, Christian rule over northern Greece was being increasingly threatened by Turkish raiders who wanted control over the fertile plain of Thessaly, which they finally secured in the second half of the 15th century.
 The hermit monks, seeking a retreat from the expanding Ottoman Empire, found the inaccessible rock pillars of Meteora to be an ideal refuge.
 More than 20 monasteries were built, of which six remain today.
 In 1517, Theophanes built the monastery of Varlaam, which was reputed to house the finger of St. John and the shoulder blade of St. Andrew.

-Access to the monasteries was originally (and deliberately) difficult, requiring either long ladders that were latched together, or large nets that were used to haul-up both goods and people.
+Access to the monasteries was originally (and deliberately) difficult, requiring either long ladders that were latched together, or large nets that were used to haul up both goods and people.
 This required quite a leap of faith, because the ropes were replaced, so the story goes, only "when the Lord let them break".
 In the words of UNESCO: "The net in which intrepid pilgrims were hoisted up vertically alongside the 373 m cliff where the Varlaam monastery dominates the valley symbolizes the fragility of a traditional way of life that is threatened with extinction."

 Until the 1600s, the primary means of conveying goods and people from these high places was by means of baskets and ropes.

-Under the Convention of Constantinople (1881), Thessaly was taken-over by the Kingdom of Greece.
+Under the 1881 Convention of Constantinople, Thessaly was taken-over by the Kingdom of Greece.
 In 1921, Queen Marie of Romania visited Meteora, becoming the first woman ever allowed to enter the Great Meteoron monastery.

 In the 1920s, there was an improvement in the arrangements: Steps were cut into the rock, making the complex accessible via a bridge from the nearby plateau.
 During World War II, the site was bombed.